-    Meanwhile, shared hosting users can navigate to the hosting control panel and go to the Order Usage page.
+Meanwhile, shared hosting users can navigate to the hosting control panel and go to the Resource Usage page.
 From there, scroll down to the bottom of the page until you find the Stop running processes option.

 Clicking on the Stop button will kill all ongoing processes on your website.
 Keep in mind that this solution is just a temporary fix – you still have to do further investigation to identify what is causing many processes to run simultaneously.